louiz/biboumi/doc/biboumi.1.md

   users join their own IRC server using an XMPP client, while forbidding access to any other IRC server.

+`realname_customization`

+ If this option is set to “false” (default is “true”), the users will not be able to use the ad-hoc commands that lets them configure their realname and username.

 `log_file`

   A filename into which logs are written.
 If none is provided, the logs are